-Our opinion has been formed based on the activities as described above.
-In our opinion, the prospectus of Robeco Global Stars Equities Fund N.V. contains, in all material respects, at least, the information required by or p ursuant to the Wft for the prospectus of an ICBE.
+In accordance with Section 4:49, subsection 2, under c, of the Wet op het financieel toezicht (Wft, Act on Financial Supervision), we have examined the prospectus of Robeco Global Stars Equities Fund N.V. at Rotterdam.
+In our opinion the prospectus dated 18 April 2019 of Robeco Global Stars Equities Fund N.V. contains, in all material respects, at least the information required by or pursuant to the Wft for a prospectus of an undertaking for collective investment in transferable securities.